 It's important to remember that in our previous discussion, we suggested that sour foods like kokam or black raisins should be consumed during summer days.
 It's worth noting that these sour foods aren't purely sour in taste, as they also have a sweet flavour that helps balance the sourness.
 Therefore, healthy drinks made with black raisins and kokam can be consumed without worry, as they won't exacerbate the pitha element.

-• We should avoid packaged fried things that is high in salt.
+- We should avoid packaged fried things that are high in salt.

-• There is a common misconception among people that curd is a cooling food and should be consumed especially in the summer season.
+- There is a common misconception among people that curd is a cooling food and should be consumed especially in the summer season.
 However, the truth is that curd by nature is hot and is called Ushna Virya in Ayurveda.
-Therefore, consuming curd during the summer (Grishma Ritu - April and May) and autumn (Sharad Ritu - September and October) is not recommended as per Ayurveda.
+Therefore, consuming curd during the summer (Grishma Ritu) and autumn (Sharad Ritu) is not recommended as per Ayurveda.
 Despite its sweet taste, the curd is heavy to digest, making it unsuitable for consumption during these seasons.

 EXERCISES IN THE SUMMER SEASON